githubEdit

 chevron-rightYes, I would like to enable auto-updates for Snyk CLI/MCP versions.hashtag

-• If you are deploying alongside Cursor, Windsurf, or Copilot in VS Code, no action needs to be taken as the default setting automatically upgrades dependencies when they are available.
+• If you are deploying alongside Cursor, Windsurf, or Copilot in VS Code, you do not need to take any action as the default setting automatically upgrades dependencies when they are available.

 • If you are deploying Snyk Studio into any other coding assistant, you will need to keep the Snyk CLI on the latest version using MDM, which will depend on your chosen installation method.